dnmilne/ask-logic/README.md

 The index of the current page is also stored in `scope.response.pageIndex`

 ###Extra notes

 * The `state` is not a singleton.
-A new instance is create every time `SurveyStates.init()` is called.
+A new instance is created every time `SurveyStates.init()` is called.
 This means that you can happily display multiple surveys to the user at once, and have separate `response` and `state` objects for each.

 * The `state` never manipulates the `schema`, and assumes it is immutable.
 If the `schema` changes, then the `state` object will be invalid and bugs are likely.
 It might be a good idea to set up a watch on the `schema`, and recreate the `state` whenever it changes.